Introduction

 2. Aligning the Zones

-Make sure that your estimated felling zone and your intended clear cutting zone line up perfectly.
-If they’re not aligned, it can lead to mistakes and accidents during the tree’s fall.
+Make sure your estimated felling zone lines up perfectly with your clear cutting zone.
+If they don’t match, it could lead to accidents when the tree falls.

 Strategic Planning for Tree Felling